-C#, VB, and C++ item templates for Windows Store apps
+C#, VB, and C++ item templates for Store apps

 Item templates are app files that contain commonly used code that can be added to a project template to reduce development time.

-The item templates contain the appropriate references and script tags to support Windows Store apps.
+The item templates contain the appropriate references and script tags to support Windows Store apps and Windows Phone Store apps.
 Some of the item templates implement a contract, which is like an agreement that one or more apps can use specific APIs.
-When you add a contract template (File Open Picker Contract, Share Target Contract), the app manifest is updated with the appropriate declarations to notify Windows that your app supports this contract.
+When you add a contract template (File Open Picker Contract, Share Target Contract), the app manifest is updated with the appropriate declarations to notify Windows or Windows Phonethat your app supports this contract.
 You can see the settings for these declarations on the Declarations tab of the Manifest Designer.

 You can add an item template to a project by right-clicking the project in Solution Explorer and then clicking Add > New Item.

-This table summarizes the types of item templates available in Visual C#, Visual Basic, or Visual C++ for Windows Store apps.
+This table summarizes the types of item templates available in Visual C#, Visual Basic, or Visual C++ for Windows Runtime apps.

 |Template||Description||Requires common files|